PeopleMakeCulture/technical-interview-public/algorithms/2-big-o/1-string-search.md

 # Big O

-Where n is the haystack size and m the needle size, the solution is O(n&#42;m).
+Where n is the haystack size and m the needle size, the time complexity of the solution is O(n&#42;m).

 **Why?**
 ```javascript